-- 4. With the Wall tool selected, pick the wall type: Basic Wall: Exterior Brick on CMU, from the Type Selector drop-down list.
-(See image to the right.) - 5.
-Click the Properties button to the right of the Type Selector. - 6.
-You are now in the ElementProperties dialog box.
-Click the

-Edit/New button (Figure 3-2.3). - 7.
-You should be in the TypeProperties dialog box.
-Click the Edit button next to the Structureparameter (Figure 3-2.4).
+- 4. With the Wall tool selected, pick the wall type: Basic Wall: Exterior - Brick on CMU, from the Type Selector drop-down list.
+(See image at right.) - 5.
+Click the Edit Type button on the Properties Palette (Fig. 3-2.3). - 6.
+You should be in the Type Properties dialog box.
+Click the Edit button next to the Structure parameter (Figure 3-2.4).

-Figure 3-2.3 Element Properties
+FIGURE 3-2.3 Properties Palette

-Figure 3-2.4 Type Properties
+FIGURE 3-2.4 Type Properties

-Finally, you are in the Edit Assembly dialog box.
+7. Finally, you are in the Edit Assembly dialog box.
 This is where you can modify existing wall types or create new ones.
-Click < <Preview to display a preview of the selected wall type.
+Click <review to display a preview of the selected wall type.
 (Figure 3-2.5)

-Figure 3-2.5 Edit Structure
+FIGURE 3-2.5 Edit Assembly

-Here, the Edit Assembly dialog box allows you to change the composition of an existing wall or (similar) to create a new wall.
+Here, the Edit Assembly dialog box allows you to change the composition of an existing wall or to create a new wall.

-Things to notice (Figure 3-2.5):
+Things to notice in the Edit Assembly dialog box (Figure 3-2.5):

-- The exterior side is labeled at the top and interior side at the bottom. - You will see horizontal lines identifying the core material.
+- The exterior side is labeled at the top and interior side at the bottom. - You will see horizontal rows (i.e., Core Boundary) identifying the core material.
 The core material can be used to place walls and dimension walls.
 For example: the Wall tool will let you draw a wall with the interior or exterior core face as the reference line.
 On an interior wall you would typically dimension to the face of CMU rather than to the finished face of gypsum board.
 This is to work out coursing and give the contractor the information needed for the part of the wall he will build first. - Each row is called a layer.
-By clicking on a layer and picking the Up or Down buttons, you can reposition materials within the wall assembly.

-- 9. Click Cancel in each open dialog box to close them. - 10.
-Set the Wall Style back to Basic Wall: Generic 12" in the type selector. - 11.
-Click the Properties button next to the type selector. - 12.
-Click the Edit/New button. - 13.
-Click Duplicate. - 14.
+By clicking on a layer and picking the Up or Down buttons, you can reposition materials, or layer, within the wall assembly. - 8.
+Click Cancel in each open dialog box to close them. - 9.
+Set the wall style back to Basic Wall: Generic 12" in the Type Selector. - 10.
+Click the Edit Type button again on the Properties Palette. - 11.
+Click Duplicate. - 12.
 Enter Brick & CMU cavity wall for the new wall type name, and then click OK (Figure 3-2.6).

-Figure 3-2.6 New wall type name
+FIGURE 3-2.6 New wall type name

-15. Click the Edit button next to the Structure parameter.
+13. Click the Edit button next to the Structure parameter.